Did you ever wonder who actually tells the sailors what to do?

 Closing

 The U.S. Navy’s administrative chain of command might sound like a dry bureaucratic chore, but it’s the lifeblood that keeps ships sailing, missions succeeding, and sailors safe.
-Also, knowing how the lines of authority flow—from the President down to the deckhand—gives you a clearer picture of what makes the Navy tick.
+Knowing how the lines of authority flow—from the President down to the deckhand—gives you a clearer picture of what makes the Navy tick.
 Whether you’re aboard a ship, watching from shore, or just fascinated by how complex organizations work, understanding this chain is the first step toward appreciating the discipline and precision that define America’s naval power.

 Real-World Applications and Challenges